Faltenreich/TextInputView/README.md

 **What about RTL?**

-Right-to-left input is supported throughout resolving text directions (android:textDirection) and using the Unicode Bidirectional Algorithm (java.text.Bidi).
+Right-to-left input is supported throughout using the Android resource system (res/values-ldrtl).

 ### License